tanzquotient/website/docs/dev/setup.md

 	rabbitmq-server // used by celery (and celery is used by post_office) libjpeg-dev // used by pillow for image handling git

+For convenience all in one line:

+	sudo apt-get install python-virtualenv python-pip mysql-server libmysqlclient-dev python-dev gcc gcc-multilib rabbitmq-server libjpeg-dev git

 maybe reinstall if already installed without libjpeg-dev